Nikon D4S Review

 - Face-Detect AF in Live-View

-- 11 FPS Drive, 170 JPEG or 75 RAW maximum at highest quality
+- 11 FPS Drive with AF/AE, 200 JPEG or 78 RAW maximum at highest quality

 - Customizable Self-Timer, 1-9 Shots, 2-20s Start Delay, ½-3s Interval